 The beautiful grounds of The Pembroke Hill School offer early childhood children a number of places to play, explore and learn about the natural world.
 There are three classic playgrounds (the early childhood playground, sand playground and kindergarten playground) providing spaces for climbing, sliding, riding, swinging and digging.
 The courtyard, field hockey fields and Founders Hall hill are additional areas where children love to run, look for bugs, play with balls and scarves, or joyfully roll down the hill.
 Preschool, prekindergarten and second semester early years children also visit Loose Park with the Rose Garden, duck pond and many treed and open areas.

 Small Group Time

 Small group time facilitates the development of cooperative and collaborative skills as well as supporting language development.
-The children work in small groups for art studio and project work.
+Children work in small groups for art studio and project work.

-Lunch time is a valuable time to teach the social graces and self-help skills.
+Lunch time is a valuable time to teach social graces and self-help skills.

 The children take turns setting the table using napkins, dishes, glasses and silverware.
 They learn to say, “Please," and "Thank you,” “Please pass,” and “No, thank you.”
 They also practice conversational skills.